 Maybe it was this same quiet and clear conviction that was at work when he persuaded the Glasgow Media Access Centre to provide an office “and endless technical and moral support’.
 His friends and family also lent their support and homes and businesses becam film locations – enabling Gerard to create this brilliant film without first of all gaining major financial backing.
 He is most appreciative of all the support he was given to make the film become a reality and its reception at the GFT was no less than rapturous.

-I cant give you the scoop on the storyline but it will be a bit darker than West End Story.
+I can’t give you the scoop on the storyline but it will be a bit darker than West End Story.
 I’ll be looking forward to this film particularly as, once more, the West End will provide the backdrop for the story.
-This surely presents an opportunity for Scottish Film, VisitScotland , SeeGlasgow and the City Council promote a new talent in the film industry, whilst simultaneously highlighting some of the appeal of Glasgow.
+This surely presents an opportunity for Scottish Film, VisitScotland , SeeGlasgow and the City Council to promote a new talent in the film industry, whilst simultaneously highlighting some of Glasgow’s appeal.